rodarima/smde/1/README.md

 second case.
 So we assume that the Drift variable is related to the `Wind.effect` but not to the `Block.size.median`.

+To accept the assumption, we need to check that the 3 assumptions for ANOVA are met.
+First we test if the residuals follow a normal distribution:

+	> shapiro.test(residuals(aov_wind))

+		Shapiro-Wilk normality test

+	data:  residuals(aov_wind)
+	W = 0.95172, p-value = 0.006201

+	> shapiro.test(residuals(aov_size))

+		Shapiro-Wilk normality test

+	data:  residuals(aov_size)
+	W = 0.67066, p-value = 1.099e-11

+And see that none of them have a p-value greater than 0.05, so we reject the null hypothesis that they came from a normal distribution.
+So we cannot give significant evidence to our ANOVA model.
+The rest of the tests:

+	> dwtest(aov_size)

+		Durbin-Watson test

+	data:  aov_size
+	DW = 2.1729, p-value = 0.6759
+	alternative hypothesis: true autocorrelation is greater than 0

+	> dwtest(aov_wind)

+		Durbin-Watson test

+	data:  aov_wind
+	DW = 1.3944, p-value = 0.001379
+	alternative hypothesis: true autocorrelation is greater than 0

+	> bptest(aov_wind)

+		studentized Breusch-Pagan test

+	data:  aov_wind
+	BP = 5.0113, df = 5, p-value = 0.4145

+	> bptest(aov_size)

+		studentized Breusch-Pagan test

+	data:  aov_size
+	BP = 3.336, df = 5, p-value = 0.6483

+Only the Durbin-Watson test for the variabl Block.size.median is not passed.
+The rest seem to met the assumptions.

+We cannot use the information in the ANOVA model, as the assumptions are not met.

 ## Third question: define a linear model for an athlete in the 1500 m.

 To start: load the package RCmdrPlugin.FactoMinerR.